zx80/flask-simple-auth/DOCUMENTATION.md

 - check with bad char in parameter names
 - add more examples in the documentation
 - authz/authn instead of authorize/auth?
-- should avoid generating html output on some errors (eg 405)